 Let me give a more detailed explanation.

-When your financial assets gives out interest, income, dividends, rental income or is sold for cash, the cash outflow goes back the the cash holdings in the grey box.
+When your financial assets give out interest, income, dividends, rental income or is sold for cash, this cash outflow from the financial assets flows back to the cash holdings in the grey box.

 The best example of a wealth machine is like a unit trust/mutual fund where you are the manager.
 You fund this unit trust/mutual fund managed by yourself (in a role as a fund manager).
 When you require a wealth cash flow, you “sell” units of this fund to get cash.